-Rutherford is proud to introduce its Leadership Series, a new series of interviews with key players within the compliance, legal and financial crime sectors.
+Rutherford is proud to introduce its Leadership Series, a new series of interviews with key players within the compliance recruitment space.
 These informal conversations will serve as an opportunity for professionals in the financial services industry to get insights on what topics are trending within their field.

 We recently sat down with a top Head of Compliance in the financial services sector, who has worked in the past at a major hedge fund and a big corporate bank, to get their thoughts stress management for Compliance Officers.
-The high-pressure role often comes with its fair share of stress - how can you then effectively manage stress when in a compliance role?
+The high-pressure role often comes with its fair share of pressure - how can you then effectively manage stress when in a compliance role?
 Our compliance recruitment Consultants sat down with them to gather tips on how to keep a level of equanimity in your life and not bring this stress at home.

 “It’s important to remember that you didn’t create the hedge fund: that was someone else’s dream.”